Crowd backs calls for public inquiry into 1997 murder of GAA official

 Friday evening saw people travel from across Ireland, including as far away as Co Kerry, to Bellaghy to take part in a Walk For Truth event from St Mary’s Church through the town to the home of Bellaghy Wolfe Tones GAC.

+Those in attendance included First Minister Michelle O’Neill, Sinn Fein president Mary-Lou McDonald, SDLP MLA Patsy McGlone and GAA president Jarlath Burns.

-Many wore GAA shirts from their home county as they showed solidarity with the Brown family.
+Many wore GAA shirts from their home clubs or counties as they showed solidarity with the Brown family.

+There was a spontaneous round of applause for Mr Brown’s family who led the procession as it reached the town centre.

 Mr Brown, 61, the then chairman of the club in the Co Londonderry town, was ambushed, kidnapped and murdered by loyalist paramilitaries as he locked the gates of the club in May 1997.